 - In a big bowl mix 1 cup sea salt with 15 cups of water till dissolved.
 Now take the quartered cabbage one at a time and sprinkle the remaining sea salt in between the leaves and put them in the brine water.

 - Make sure to fully submerge all the cabbages in the brine solution.
 You can place something heavy on top to do that.
-Let it soak for 4-5 hours, till the cabbages are wilted.
-Now remove and just wash them once in a bowl of water and squeeze out the excess water and keep aside.
+Let it soak for about 3 hours, till the cabbages are slightly wilted.
+Now remove and just wash them once or twice in a bowl of water and squeeze out the excess water and keep aside.

 - While the cabbage is soaking.
 Cut the radish into matchsticks, cut the chives and green part of the green onions into about 3″ size and slice the white part of the spring onion.
 Place all these in a big bowl.